 Facebook for Business Statistics

-Advertising on Facebook can be a very cost-effective way of marketing a business.
-The difference between those who find it fruitful and those who do not generally lies within each business’ ability to use the platform strategically to create ads that resonate with its audience.
+Facebook marketing can be a very cost-effective way of advertising a business.
+The difference between those who find it fruitful and those who do not generally lies within each organizations’ ability to use the platform strategically to create ads that resonate with its audience.
 Facebook statistics, specifically related to Facebook advertising, can help businesses do just that.

 22. Facebook works for both B2B & B2C businesses